-- 5.16 In addition to the most frequently occurring comments it is important to give due consideration to comments that may occur less frequently but relate to issues of equalities, particularly in relation to legally protected characteristics. - 5.17 A draft Equalities Impact Assessment was prepared in advance of the consultation and formed part of the package of materials online for scrutiny, and the consultation itself was designed as an important means of gathering further evidence about equalities impacts. - 5.18 More detailed analysis will need to be undertaken but when asked if the proposals would positively or negatively impact people with protected characteristics respondents were most concerned about how the proposals would impact on the elderly, with 1526 comments being made.
+- 8.18.
+In addition to the most frequently occurring comments it is important to give due consideration to comments that may occur less frequently but relate to issues of equalities, particularly in relation to legally protected characteristics. - 8.19.
+A draft Equalities Impact Assessment was prepared in advance of the consultation and formed part of the package of materials online for scrutiny, and the consultation itself was designed as an important means of gathering further evidence about equalities impacts. - 8.20.
+More detailed analysis will need to be undertaken but when asked if the proposals would positively or negatively impact people with protected characteristics respondents were most concerned about how the proposals would impact on the elderly, with 1526 comments being made.
 Other protected characteristics respondents thought would be negatively impacted were the mobility impaired (1242) and low-income groups (1132).
-Parents (558), young people (440), people with hidden disabilities (409), carers (257), and women (244) were also identified, though they were mentioned less often. - 5.19 Respondents also used this section to state that the exemptions didn't go far enough (1486).
+Parents (558), young people (440), people with hidden disabilities (409), carers (257), and women (244) were also identified, though they were mentioned less often. - 8.21.
+Respondents also used this section to state that the exemptions didn't go far enough (1486).
 While not directly linked to a protected characteristic, 227 respondents commented that they thought the STZ would isolate or restrict them.
-This theme did not feature prominently in any feedback throughout the consultation questionnaire. - 5.20 A more detailed consideration of potential equalities impacts, both positive and negative and how to address them, would be included in any further work to develop proposals.
+This theme did not feature prominently in any feedback throughout the consultation questionnaire. - 8.22.
+A more detailed consideration of potential equalities impacts, both positive and negative and how to address them, would be included in any further work to develop proposals.
+This would include assessing the equalities impacts of Doing Nothing.
+The Joint Assembly emphasised the importance of assessing the equalities implications of any future changes.